susanpeng/portfolio/portfoliosite/content/post/ws_hugo_github.md

 To set up the static site, I watched several YouTube videos and checked several articles on Google.

-These steps are proven correct, so I can follow them for my following static website setup.
+These steps are proven correct so that I can follow them for my following static website setup.
 That would save me a lot of time searching for information or reading the Hugo manual from the beginning.

 This How-to can also help developers who are familiar with GitHub and command lines and only need simple command lines without detailed explanations.

-To make it short, I didn't explain the steps that are obvious for those who are familiar with GitHub and its repository.
+I didn't write the detailed steps for some common git operations.

 To create this How-to:
 1. I watched several videos and read some articles.
 I couldn't get things done by watching only one video because each video had some unclear places.